Ticket Sharing

 Ticket Sharing - Template Texts

-All new texts can be found in the Template Text module.
-These begin with FE3_ticket_sharing.
+All texts for Ticket Sharing can be found in the Template Text module.
+These all begin with FE3_ticket_sharing.

 Alternatively, copy the default text you wish to modify and paste them into the Template Text module to locate and edit the correct text.